 Whether you’re building your dream home, or redreaming your old home, here’s everything you need to know about breaking ground in White City.

-The following documents are required for New Home, Renovation and Basement Development Applications:
+The following documents are required for new home permit applications:

 - Development Permit Application Form

 - Building Permit Application Form

 - Lot Development Plot Plan or Site Plan

 - The plot plan should include: lot dimensions & shape; indicate North; project size & distance from property lines, new and existing buildings on the property, easements, driveway and required setbacks.